 “That’s quite a feature, Ed,” Alan remarked.
 “But why?
 Why does New Horizons need this?”

-“You see, as our users live their lives far beyond what they’re capable of in the physical world, and as we continue adding features that make their lives more interesting and our product more compelling, they crave more stimulation; more excitement; more unique and titillating ways to experience eternity.”
+“You see, as our users live their lives for far longer here than in the physical world, they begin to crave more… stimulation… more excitement… more titillating ways to experience eternity.”
 Ed’s hologram shimmered.

 Alan was skeptical, especially at the idea that people wanted to live their lives faster now that they could finally live forever, but he also acknowledged that Ed’s world was different than his; New Horizons wasn’t the only digital reality on the market—Ed had improvements to make, competitors to stave off, new features to introduce, foes to vanguish.
 Another company just added infinite orgasms, Alan heard.
 The experience is so intoxicating some users leave it on for years before they even care to do anything else.
 Ed, whether for religious, moral, philosophical or technical reasons, hasn’t duplicated the same feature in New Horizons.
 A cloning feature, however, could be just as stimulating…